-Union Public Service Commission (UPSC) has declared the result of NDA I & II 2020 (National Defence Academy) on 9th October.
+Union Public Service Commission (UPSC) has declared NDA I & II 2021 (National Defence Academy) exam dates.
 The list of selected candidates is published for both NDA I and II in PDF format.
-Those candidates who appeared the written exam on 6th September can check their results according to their roll number present in the PDF.
-Selected candidates will then attend the Services Selection Board (SSB) interview.

 NDA Exam (National Defence Academy) is an examination conducted by the Union Public Service Commission twice a year (once in April and once in September) for admission to the Army, Navy, and Air Force wings of the NDA and Indian Naval Academy Course (INAC).
 The approximate number of candidates selected through each exam for National Defence Academy is about 339 (208 for Army, 39 for Navy and 92 for Air Force) and for 10+2 Cadet Entry Scheme Naval Academy, the numbers advertised was 44.
 Candidates who fulfil the requirements stated may fill up the NDA online application form.
 The requirements are Candidates who have Physics, Chemistry and Maths can choose in all three Services – The Air force, Navy and the Army.
 If someone wants to apply just for the Indian army, then they just need to be a 12th Class pass in any stream of the 10+2 pattern of School Education or equivalent examination conducted by a State Education Board or a University.